RubenBeeftink/url-shortener-front-end/README.md

 To run the project:

-Run `ng serve` for a dev server.
+- Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
 Make sure that the back-end is running on `http://localhost:8000`, or alter the `baseUrl` in `login.service.ts` and `short-url.service.ts` to the corresponding back-end url.

+- Run the back-end project according to the [readme](https://github.com/RubenBeeftink/url-shortener-back-end/blob/main/README.md) in the repository.